 Melbourne is an artistic city.
-One of the ways we show this is by erecting a lot of weird, wild, sometimes awesome, public art.
-Here, are a few...
+One of the ways we show this is by erecting a lot of strange, and sometimes amazing, public art.
+Here, are some of the best.

 A HISTORY APPARATUS: VESSEL CRAFT and BEACON

 In 1993, the Australian Metal Workers Union came up with a bold concept; they would employ an artist in residence, and commission a work from them that would strengthen the ties between their industry and the wider community.
 Local sculptor Chris Reynolds was the artist, 'A History Apparatus: Vessel, Craft and Beacon' was the work.